-Water vessel tax (davek na vodna plovila): is levied on vessels longer than five metres registered in Slovenia or registered in other countries but owned by Slovenian residents.
+Water vessel tax (davek na vodna plovila):is levied on vessels longer than five metres registered in Slovenia or registered in other countries but owned by Slovenian residents.
 The taxpayers are the owners.
 The tax is levied for the calendar year, based on the length of the vessel and its engine power.

 Motor vehicle tax (davek na motorna vozila): For passenger motor vehicles which are put into circulation in Slovenia for the first time (first registration in Slovenia) motor vehicle tax is paid.
 Import and acquisition of motor vehicles from other EU Member States are also taxed.
 Tax base is selling price excluding taxes.
 From the 1st of March 2010 the tax rates depend on the environmental criteria (CO2 and Euro emission standards), and the rates are from 0.5% to 28% for petrol cars and from 1% to 31% for diesel cars.
 In the case of diesel motor vehicles particulate matter (PM) emissions are also considered.
-Tax rates for motorcycles and 6% to 18% for camper vans.
+Tax rates for motorcycles and camper vans are set upon engine capacity in the range from 1.5% to 5% for motorcycles and 6% to 18% for camper vans.